k3jph/danish-language-resources/docs/index.md

 This page exists to collect resources from around the Internet, principally YouTube, to help students learning Danish and provide a catalog for my own use.
-Please feel free to [suggest additional material](/contact-me/) or add it in the comments.
+Please feel free to suggest additional material.

 ## Contributing